PICKNBOW FOLKMUSIC RETREAT WEEKEND

 Shain cut his touring teeth from 1989-1998 founding the Chapel Hill, NC folk-rock group, Flyin' Mice and their spin-off group, WAKE.
 The band performed with acts such as David Grisman, Tony Rice Unit, Hot Tuna, and the Dixie Dregs, released four CDs, and played clubs, schools, and festivals up and down the East Coast, building a legion of fans.

 In addition to the new album with Joe Newberry, and a live album with Jon Shain Trio, Jon has released eight studio albums.
 He teaches Piedmont blues fingerstyle guitar and gives workshops in songwriting and blues guitar.
-Click below to hear "Ordinary Cats" and "Level It Out."
+Click below to hear "Ordinary Cats."

 KENNY JACKSON established his reputation as a gifted guitarist during his tenure with Leftwich, Higginbotham, and Jackson in the mid-1980s, co-founding the acclaimed old-time group the Rhythm Rats shortly thereafter.
 Jackson is a compelling singer, guitarist, and banjo player as well, distinctive in his interpretation of traditional music while being deeply rooted in old-time sources from the southern mountain region.
 Besides playing with Big Medicine, he is also a sought-after fiddle teacher, working with individual students in person and online, and at traditional music camps across the country.
 Click below to hear Kenny play Cousin Sally Brown.